 Office Depot is already up and running in the mall after moving from across the street at 1025 Gilman to make way for the new Whole Foods (which does not have an opening date yet).
-T-Rex BBQ, which is still at 1300 10th St. in the same block as Gilman Crossings, is not part of the re-development which is being spearheaded by Retail West.
+T-Rex BBQ, which is still at 1300 10th St. in the same block as the Gilman District, is not part of the re-development which is being spearheaded by Retail West.

-Speaking about the choice of businesses, Matt Holmes, Principal of the San Francisco-based Retail West, said: “We looked at the strengths of being among active lifestyle retailers like REI, Whole Foods and North Face Outlet and wanted to add to the flavor of the area.
+Speaking about the choice of businesses, Matt Holmes, principal of the San Francisco-based Retail West, said: “We looked at the strengths of being among active lifestyle retailers like REI, Whole Foods and North Face Outlet and wanted to add to the flavor of the area.
 We specifically recruited the best of two respective niche and specialty sporting categories: running and soccer.
 Both activities are prevalent in West Berkeley and the project’s proximity to the running trails and soccer fields at the Tom Bates Regional Sports Complex ultimately helped our cause a great deal.”